Want More Precious Metals News? Subscribe to Our Podcast!

 Physical precious metals are truly on sale during this holiday season.
 We at Money Metals Exchange are happy to help you accumulate coins, rounds, and bars at these bargain prices – and as always, without the big “collectible” or numismatic markups over melt value.

 And we've lined up a couple of Black Friday specials of our own to tell you about.
-First, the popular Canadian Silver Maple Leafs are only $2.39 over spot as long as you buy at least one roll, or just 25 ounces.
+First, the popular Canadian Maple Silver Leaf coins are only $2.39 over spot as long as you buy at least one roll, or just 25 ounces.

 Thanks to this limited-time premium reduction, the beautiful 1-oz Maples are now nearly $2 cheaper than the Silver Eagles, where premiums continue to rise as a result of supply tightness stemming from a premature production cutoff by the U.S. Mint.
 Apparently, the Mint needs weeks rather than just a couple of days to retool and prepare for the production of its new 2014 coins, making this an opportune time to diversify into Maple Leafs.
 Again – this weekend only – you can pick up Silver Maple Leafs for just $2.39 over spot for any order of 25 or more.